 - (a) Request for examination.
 All requests for orders under Fed.
 R. Bankr.
 P. 2004 must be made by motion and must be accompanied by a proposed order. - (b) Order for examination.
 The clerk may sign orders for examination if the date set for examination is more than fourteen (14) days from the date the motion is filed.
-If examination is requested on less than fourteen (14) days' notice, the motion must state whether the examination date has been agreed on, or if there is no agreement, why examination on less than fourteen (14) days' notice is requested. - (c) Production of documents.
-Production of documents may be obtained via subpoena as provided by Fed.
+If examination is requested on less than fourteen (14) days' notice, the motion must state whether the examination date has been agreed on, or if there is no agreement, why examination on less than fourteen (14) days' notice is requested.

+- (c) Production of documents.
+Production of documents may not be obtained via an order under Fed.
+R. Bankr.
+P. 2004.
+Production of documents may, however, be obtained via subpoena as provided by Fed.
 R. Civ.
 P. 45(a)(1)(C), as adopted by Fed.
 R. Bankr.
-P. 9016.
-A list of documents must not be included in the order for examination pursuant to this rule. - (d) Securing attendance of witness.
+P. 9016. - (d) Securing attendance of witness.
 Securing the attendance of a witness or the production of documents must be done in accordance with LR 9016 and Fed.
 R. Bankr.
 P. 9016.